 For more details, check out our Judging Process

-After we review all the medal winners we will poll the judges for their opinion on the possibility of awarding the following awards.
-If no one qualifies, the medal will not be awarded.
+After we review all the medal winners we will poll the judges for their opinion on the possibility of awarding other special awards such as:

 “Winery of the Year”